 If I say that I do not know Him [the Father], I will be like you, a liar; but I do know Him and I keep His word. –John 8:55

 Many of them said, He has a demon and is insane.
 Why do you listen to Him? –John 10:21

 Thomas answered and said to Him, My Lord and my God. –John 20:28

 Saying these things he was God, if he did not lie; if however he lied, he was not the work of God perfect in all ways.

 Sir Thomas More, 1534

-For surely, if he Christ were not God, he would be no good man either, since he plainly said he was God.
+For surely if Christ was not God, he was not a good man either, since he plainly said he was God.

 John Leland, 1773